Select Page

 I receive a housing allowance now while actively employed; is that the same thing?

-No, here we are talking about when you will begin drawing funds from your retirement plan to cover housing expenses: after you are at least 59½ (so there is no penalty for early withdrawal) and are no longer living in church-provided housing.
-If your church is currently providing you with a parsonage and/or reimbursement for certain housing expenses, you cannot also claim those same housing expenses as tax-exempt withdrawals when taking funds from your EPC retirement account.
+No, here we are talking about when you will be drawing funds from your EPC 403(b)(9) retirement account to cover housing expenses that are not otherwise being reimbursed.
+This will likely not occur until you are at least 59½ (otherwise you would be subject to a 10% early withdrawal penalty, even if used for housing expenses) and when you are no longer living in church-provided housing or receiving a tax advantaged housing allowance under your terms of call.
+You cannot receive a housing allowance and also claim those same housing expenses as tax-exempt when withdrawing funds from your EPC retirement account.
+The IRS is not fond of double dipping!

 4